Fluke 101 vs 106 vs 107 | Comparison Fluke 100 Series

 • Both meters also provide fairly accurate measurements at low frequencies – making them suitable tools for the job.

-• The design of the Fluke 106 is more compact than its counterpart; it has an integrated tilt stand for hands-free use and can easily fit in tight spaces with ease.
-The 107 is more extensive and heavier, which may make it less suitable if you carry your multimeter around a lot.
+• The design of the Fluke 106 is more compact than its counterpart; it has an integrated tilt stand at the back for hands-free use and can easily fit in tight spaces with ease.

-• Secondly, the 106 supports 600 volts, whereas the 107 supports up to 1000 volts, so depending on what kind of measurements you’re taking, you may need to consider this difference when deciding which one to buy.
+• The 106 supports 600 volts, whereas the 107 supports up to 1000 volts, so depending on what kind of measurements you’re taking, you may need to consider this difference when deciding which one to buy.

-• Lastly, while both have the auto-ranging capability, the 106 only auto-ranges resistance and capacitance readings, during the 107 also auto-ranges readings for frequency and duty cycles.
+• Lastly, both fluke 106 and 107 have the auto-ranging capability, but the fluke 106 only have auto-ranges resistance and capacitance readings.

 Fluke 101 vs 107 Comparison